Malibu Trekker @ thecityedition.com ----- Post #7 - June 9, 2010

 Escape to the Getty Center Museum

-Most tourists visiting the SoCal area drop hundreds, if not thousands of dollars on entrance fees to theme parks, just to waiting in long lines (in the hot sun) in order to access the rides and other attractions.
-Here's a word of advice -- you don't need to submit yourself to that kind of abuse.
-Just do what the locals here do.
-Visit the Getty Museum for free.
+Most tourists visiting Southern California drop hundreds of dollars on entrance fees to theme parks, where they wait in long lines and in the hot sun only to enter the premises and stand in more lines.
+Of course, you don't need to submit yourself to that kind of abuse.
+Just do what the locals do when they're not sunning themselves on the beach or attending the latest Hollywood premier.
+They go visit the Getty Museum in West L.A. for free.

 -----